Pablodd1/ThriveOrtho-MSK/NAVIGATION_WORKFLOW_MAP.md

 - Data normalized to F-AI bian format
 - Validated for quality
 - Can continue assessment workflow
-- Or navigate to Unified Dashboard
+- Or navigate to Human Dashboard

 ### 3. Assessment → Medical Note
 **Completion Flow**: